2002 British Grand Prix: Practice

 By the second practice session later in the afternoon, the rain had subsided, but there was still standing water on the circuit.
 As a dry line appeared, lap times lowered and teams used intermediate rather than full wet tyres, but rain returned with more than ten minutes remaining.
 The rain subsided again at the session's conclusion.
 Barrichello set the day's fastest lap of 1:31.457, ahead of his teammate Michael Schumacher, Fisichella, Montoya, Sato, Villeneuve, Räikkönen, Massa, Button and Heidfeld in positions two to ten.
 The slippery surface caught out a number of drivers during the session.
-BAR's Olivier Panis spun at low speed and became struck in the Brooklands corner gravel trap.
+BAR's Olivier Panis spun at low speed and became stuck in the Brooklands corner gravel trap.

 The third practice session, held on Saturday morning, was mostly dry and cold, and the Arrows team's first involvement of the weekend.
 Michael Schumacher set the early pace with his first quick lap, lapping at 1:20.750.
 His teammate Barrichello, Räikkönen, Arrows's Heinz-Harald Frentzen, Villeneuve, Sato, Frentzen's teammate Enrique Bernoldi, Renault's Jarno Trulli and his teammate Button completed the top ten.
 Early in the session, Fisichella stopped on track at Stowe corner with an engine issue.
 Panis stopped at Vale turn with electrical issues 20 minutes in.
 Irvine was the only driver not to set a lap time because of a gear selection fault.

 The final practice session on Saturday morning also took place in dry weather.
 Barrichello set the pace with a 1:20.230 lap with five minutes left in the session.
 Michael Schumacher, Ralf Schumacher, Montoya, the McLaren duo of Coulthard and Räikkönen, Heidfeld, Button, Frentzen and Villeneuve rounded out the top ten.
 Ten minutes into the session, Arrows drivers Bernoldi and Frentzen stopped at the pit lane exit, pushing their cars into the pit lane for repairs.
 Panis again stopped at Vale turn with ten minutes to go and Mark Webber stopped his Minardi PS02 car at the exit to Copse corner with two minutes remaining.